-Welcome to my little cubby in the rococo world of the intertubes.
+Welcome to my flourish in the rococo world of the intertubes.

 My name is Beth Adele Long.
-I’m employed as a software engineer for a fabulous company in Portland, Oregon where I write and think and code and talk about reliability in complex systems.
+I’m employed by a fabulous company in Portland, Oregon where I write and think and code and talk about DevOps, joint cognitive systems, and reliability in complex systems.
 If you’re interested in those topics, you can check out my more tech-oriented site, bethadele.io.
 (You know it’s cool by the TLD.)

 Of course, I write and talk about other things, too.
 I write fiction and travelogues, and the occasional essay or blog post that has nothing to do with technology, but a lot to do with wonder and magic, life and desire, death and mystery.